A novel Cosmic Filament catalogue from SDSS data

 \section{Methodology}

-In this section, we will explain the theoretical framework that we use and the complete methodology that we implement.
-The scheme of this section is the following.
-In \Cref{ss:definition} we explain the definition of cosmic filament that we are going to exploit.
-In \Cref{ss:tomo} we introduce the tomographic strategy.
-In \Cref{ss:scms} we explain the basis of the Subspace-Constrained Mean Shift (SCMS) algorithm to detect these filaments from galaxy distribution maps.
+In this section, we explain the theoretical framework that we use and the complete methodology that we implement.
+The scheme of this section is as follows.
+In \Cref{ss:definition} we explain our working definition of cosmic filaments.
+In \Cref{ss:tomo} we introduce our tomographic strategy.
+In \Cref{ss:scms} we explain the basis of the SCMS algorithm used to detect these filaments from galaxy distribution maps.
 In \Cref{ss:err} we study how this algorithm can be extended to yield an estimation of the error of the detection.
-In \Cref{ss:size} we introduce the two methods (based on SCMS) that we implement to detect filaments, including a version of SCMS boosted with Machine Learning techniques.
+In \Cref{ss:size} we introduce the two methods (based on SCMS) that we implement to detect filaments, including a version of SCMS boosted by machine learning techniques.
 Finally, in \Cref{ss:pros} we discuss the strengths and limitations of our methodology.
-All the details explaining the training of the Machine Learning step, and the procedure to clean the final filament catalogue and remove outliers can be found in \Cref{ap:train} and \Cref{ap:clean}, respectively.
+All the details explaining the training of the machine learning step and the procedure to clean the final filament catalogue and remove outliers can be found in \Cref{ap:train} and \Cref{ap:clean}, respectively.